-The Amazon Echo Blue Ring is the most common light ring you will see on your Amazon Alexa device.
-You will get it every time you give a voice command to Alexa.
-The blue ring signifies that your Alexa device is processing the request.
+The blue ring is the most common light ring you will see on your Echo speaker.
+You’ll get it every time you give a voice command to Alexa.
+So the blue ring signifies that your Alexa device is processing the request.

 Accidentally Triggering Alexa

 From time to time, your Amazon Alexa device might pick up noises from outside or from other family members who are talking in another room.
 In these cases, the Echo device has misinterpreted noises from your surroundings as voice commands.
 Alexa cycles through some of the blue ring variations above as it captures and processes the noise.

 If you haven’t made a request to your Echo device, you can simply wait for it to go off or say

 The blue ring will disappear immediately.

 You can view a list of these misfires in the Alexa App by going to More > Activity > Voice History and scanning through the recordings.
 Recordings tagged as “Audio was not intended for this device” are examples of where Alexa recorded audio but determined it was not meant for it.

 If you have just powered on your Echo speaker, you will see the rotating cyan on blue light appear on the top (or on the bottom of 4th and 5th generation devices).

 Echo devices periodically install firmware updates to keep their software up to date.
 During this process, the blue light ring can also be seen and it's usual for your Echo speaker to restart on its own if such an update is taking place.

 If you see the pulsing blue light for a long uninterrupted period of time, then you may need to restart the Echo speaker manually.
 This can happen if there is an issue with a firmware update.